tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-vets.md

 # Linux For Vets

+To master linux administration you should be able to do the following

+- Modify configuration files of applications or services
+- Add disks and partition drives
+- troubleshoot netowrking issues
+- Create users, groups, and assign individuals admin priviliges
+- Create automated jobs using bash scripts in conjunction with cron
+- Grant login permissions via ssh keys
+- View and extract critical information from log files
+- Display system resource utilization and identify issues with running services

 ===

-List services running on Linux ps
+List services running on Linux
+`ps`

 List all running services
-ps -e
+`ps -e`

-List all running services along with directory path associated with them which includes the process identifier ps -ef
+List all running services along with directory path associated with them which includes the process identifier `ps -ef`

 Use the ps command along with grep to find a particular service that is running

-ps -e | grep apache
+`ps -e | grep apache`

 Apache Configuration file location

-Default apache index.html file location /var/www/html/index.html
+Default apache index.html file location `/var/www/html/index.html`

-Default apache configuration file location /etc/apache2/sites-enabled/000-default.conf
+Default apache configuration file location `/etc/apache2/sites-enabled/000-default.conf`

 Log files are located in /var/log

-ls -al /var/log
+`ls -al /var/log`

-cat /var/log/auth
+`cat /var/log/auth`

 Increased Security

 Generate a key on your windows or linux system

-ssh-keygen -t rsa
+`ssh-keygen -t rsa`

 Copy the id_ras.pub under your directory on target system using ssh and name the file authorized_keys

-cat .ssh/id_rsa.pub | username@xxx.xxx.xxx.xxx 'cat >> .ssh/authorized_keys'
+`cat .ssh/id_rsa.pub | username@xxx.xxx.xxx.xxx 'cat >> .ssh/authorized_keys'`

-ssh username@xxx.xxx.xxx.xxx "chmod 700 .ssh; chmod 640 .ssh/authorized_keys"
+`ssh username@xxx.xxx.xxx.xxx "chmod 700 .ssh; chmod 640 .ssh/authorized_keys"`

 Now connect to the system using just the username and you should be able to authenticate without a password

-ssh username@xxx.xxx.xxx.xxx
+`ssh username@xxx.xxx.xxx.xxx`

 ===
 Vet Student Activities